allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 In databases like PostgreSQL or MySQL there are transactions based on tables and relations with isolation levels such as `READ_UNCOMMITED`, `READ_COMMITED`, `REPEATABLE_READ` and `SERIALIZABLE`.
 These help us to recognize if the record we’re working on is dirty, both when we want to access it or when someone else wants to do it after we’ve made some changes.
 In the world of documents, shards and replicas, the changes made to a single document are already atomic by design.

 Why do we need transactions then?
-I only talked about single documents.
-What about multi-document data, shards and replicas?
+I only talked about single documents, but after all, documents can be modified in bulk, and these operations are no longer atomic.

 That’s why transactions were introduced into MongoDB.
 In this blog post, we will check how they work and what their use cases are.